TarasKuzyo/percolation/README.md

 * grid height
 * site vacancy probability (floating point value in 0..1 range).

-Optionally one can set the output file paraneters (name and type, maximum image size) and color scheme used.
+Optionally one can set the output file paraneters (name and format, maximum image size) and color scheme used.
 The output image dimensions are proportional to the grid size, unless an upper limit of image sizes is set using `--size` option.